How to Plan the Perfect Road Trip Across Costa Rica

 Monteverde – cloud forests and zipline adventures.

-The Beaches of Guanacaste – Samara, Tamarindo, Conchal.
+Guanacaste Beaches – Samara, Tamarindo, Conchal.

 Step 4: Be Prepared for Costa Rican Roads

-GPS and Offline Maps – internet is not guaranteed everywhere.
+GPS and offline maps – internet is not guaranteed everywhere.

 Leave room for surprises.
 Leave room for life.